Limit by division: Upper School | Middle School | Lower School | Beginning School

 |Leslie Hillman, 3rd grade teaching assistant.
 Bachelor's in physical education, Linfield College. |

 |Larry Hurst, 6th grade science teacher, at CG since 1998.
 Bachelor's in biology, California Poly State University.
 Master's in Latin American studies, University of Florida.
 In the Peace Corps I worked at a zoo where I would often bring tame animals to visit local schools to educate teachers and students about Jamaica's native wildlife.
 That's when I discovered the power of teaching and how one “aha” moment can wake a child's interest in learning more. |

-|Hedy Jackson, MS health & PE teacher, at CG since 1996. |
+|Hedy Jackson, US PE/health teacher, at CG since 1996. |

 |Shahr Jahanshir, MS volleyball coach 2, at CG since 2012. |

 |Ginia King, US English teacher.
 Bachelor's in comparative literature, Yale College.
 Master's in comparative literature, University of North Carolina.
 Doctorate in comparative literature and literary theory, University of Pennsylvania.
 I am passionate about exploring life -existence, identity, ethics, the history of ideas --through reading and writing.
 I can't read or write enough.
 There is not enough time in a day.
 Where better to explore than in the classroom, with Catlin Gabel students and their open, curious, hungry, inspiring minds?
 I have the best job in the world. |

-|Colin Laing, LS student teacher, at CG since 2012.
-Bachelor's in sociology, University of Oregon. |
+|Emily Krohn, LS student teacher, at CG since 2014.
+Bachelor's in elementary education, University of Portland. |

 |Veronica Ledoux, US science teacher, at CG since 2008.
 Bachelor's in biochemistry, Mercyhurst College.
 Doctorate in neurobiology, Northwestern University. |

-|David Long, 7th grade boys basketball coach, at CG since 2012.
+|David Long, head MS track & field coach, at CG since 2012.
 Bachelor's in political science, University of Oregon. |

 |Alicia Lopez, kindergarten teaching assistant, at CG since 2012.
 Bachelor's in human development & family science, Oregon State University. |